 The Chancel Choir is a volunteer choir of 12-16 adults from varied backgrounds, some with previous choir experience, some first-time singers who learn to love it.
 The choir meets on Thursday evenings from 7:30 to 9:00 PM and prior to Sunday 10:15 Eucharist for rehearsals.
 All find that choir membership is an excellent way to serve the weekly worship needs of the parish, expand their view into the music of the church, and to gain meaningful fellowship with other parishioners and each other.

-In addition to the regular services throughout the year, the choir provides the musical foundation for the services of Tenebrae (Wednesday of Holy Week), Good Friday and a Festival Eucharist service on New Year's Eve.
-This service has become one of our most popular.
+In addition to the regular services throughout the year, the choir provides the musical foundation for the services of Maundy Thursday and Good Friday, and often a Festival Eucharist service on New Year's Eve.

 St. John's is proud to have two pipe organs in the building.
 The larger one is a 3-manual, 41-rank Schantz pipe organ installed in 1988, speaking from the front of the building, directly behind the choir seating.
 It is a well-rounded instrument, amply recreating the music from many centuries and often supporting large diocesan events.